jimeh/stub.sh/README.md

 restore uname
 ```

-Asserting stub has been called with specific attributes:
+Asserting stub has been called with specific arguments:

 ```bash
 source "stub.sh"